China confirms 139 new cases of pneumonia, virus spreads to Beijing and Shenzhen

 China, the World Health Organization and authorities across the globe are stepping up efforts to contain the virus, which initially emerged in Wuhan in late December as a wave of pneumonia patients.

-Three cases have been confirmed abroad - two in Thailand and one in Japan - involving people who recently visited Wuhan.
+Four cases have been confirmed abroad - two in Thailand, one in Japan and one in South Korea - involving people who recently visited Wuhan.

 READ: Wuhan pneumonia virus casts shadow over Chinese New Year festival